xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 ### PathClose

-This hook is fired just before removing a room instance from memory in the Photon Cloud.
+This hook is fired just before removing a room instance from memory server side.

 This happens only when the `EmptyRoomTTL` has expired.